SQE FAQs

 Is it advisable to do paid work during both SQE1 and SQE2?

 One thing we would not recommend you to do is to do a full-time SQE Master’s and any meaningful QWE or paid employment at the same time.
-You will be spreading yourself too thin and are likely to significantly underperform (if not fail) in both.
+You will be ‘spreading yourself too thinly’ and are likely to significantly underperform (if not fail) in both.

 Preparing for the SQE requires a much greater commitment and intensity of study than most undergraduate degrees.
 The SQE is a significant endeavour and is rigorously assessed, so you need to treat any full-time SQE course as a 35-40 hours per week job.
 Consequently, it is not compatible with any paid employment commitment of more than one day per week, and for most students, that would be too great a commitment alongside the course.

-Remember, there was only a 51% pass rate for SQE1 in Jan 2023 and 27% of students with first class degrees who sat SQE1 in January 2023 failed.
+Remember, since the SQE started, the SQE1 pass rate for first sitters has only ranged between 53% and 59% and over 20% of students with first class degrees who have sat SQE1 have failed at the first sitting.
 So, it doesn’t matter how bright you are: if you don’t put in the time, you will seriously risk failing SQE1.